mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/applications/catalog-applications/custom-applications/deploy-custom-app/index.md

 ---
 layout: layout.pug
-navigationTitle: Deploy a Custom Application from the Project Catalog
+navigationTitle: Enable a Custom Application from the Project Catalog
-title: Deploy a Custom Application from the Project Catalog
+title: Enable a Custom Application from the Project Catalog
 menuWeight: 50
-excerpt: Deploy a Custom Application from the Project Catalog
+excerpt: Enable a Custom Application from the Project Catalog
 ---
 <!-- markdownlint-disable MD030 -->

-After creating a GitRepository, you can either use the DKP UI or the CLI to deploy your custom applications.
+After creating a GitRepository, you can either use the DKP UI or the CLI to enable your custom applications.

-## Deploy the application using the DKP UI
+## Enable the application using the DKP UI

-Go to the DKP UI to deploy your custom applications:

-1. Select a workspace from the **Workspace Selector** in the top navigation bar.
+1. From the top menu bar, select your target workspace.

 1. Select **Projects** from the sidebar menu.